6529-Collections/6529-Prenode/README.md

 }
 ```

-When this is all working, you can finaly navigate to
+When this is all working, you can finally navigate to

 ```bash
 https://YOUR-DOMAIN-NAME/oracle/address/0xADDRESS